hubenchang0515/coroutine/README.md

 Scheduler_t* scheduler = CoCreateScheduler(10);
 ```

-* Define your coroutine functions , the return value must be void , and parameters must be Scheduler_t* and CoHandle_t. as this:
+* Define your coroutine functions , the return value must be void , and parameters must be Scheduler_t* , CoHandle_t and void*. as this:
 ```
-void coroutine(Scheduler_t* scheduler,CoHandle_t handle)
+void coroutine(Scheduler_t* scheduler,CoHandle_t handle,voit* param)
 {
     for(int i = 0; i < 10; i++)
     {